-Killing of student sparks protests in Bangladesh
+Killing of student critic sparks protests in Bangladesh

 Last weekend’s killing has sparked protests at the Bangladesh University of Engineering and Technology in Dhaka.
-Police say they have arrested 11 students for their alleged involvement.
+Police have arrested at least 11 students for their alleged involvement, said police spokesman Masudur Rahman.

 Hasina has promised justice to the family of Abrar Fahad, a second-year student of the country’s leading technology institute.